What A Week

 By Progress Iowa

-Matt Sinovic and Ivy Beckenholdt from Progress Iowa break down the big headlines of the week in Iowa and national politics and give shoutouts for those doing good in the world.
+James Simmons from Progress Iowa break down the big headlines of the week in Iowa and national politics and talks with leaders from around the state about issues Iowans care about.

 Text JOIN to 515-417-3320 for text message updates from Progress Iowa.